The following courses are offered by the Faculty of Medicine.

 Prerequisites: EPI 5240, EPI5126.

-EPI 6178 Intervention Studies in Health Research (3 units)
+EPI 6178 Health Intervention Designs I (3 units)

 Practical introduction to intervention studies in the health field, including experimental and quasi-experimental studies and clinical and community trials.
 Question formulation; conduct of literature reviews; design issues (choice of research design and study population, implications for validity of results); ethical issues; instrument development; data collection and management; approach to data analysis; report writing and presentation.
 Examples drawn from both population and clinical research.
 Development and presentation of proposal for an intervention study.